MaasLiamPXL/GPT4PXL/gpt4all-api/README.md

 Then add the zephyr-7B-alpha-GGUF to the models folder.
 You can find that here https://huggingface.co/TheBloke/zephyr-7B-alpha-GGUF/blob/main/zephyr-7b-alpha.Q4_K_M.gguf

+Then you can start the docker container and start to use the api

 ```bash
 docker compose up --build
 ```

+### ignore this
 This will run both the API and locally hosted GPU inference server.
 If you want to run the API without the GPU inference server, you can run:

 ```bash